-- 8.1.
+8.1.
 Texas A&M University prohibits students, employees, and third parties from engaging in discrimination and/or harassment on the basis of race, color, sex, gender identity, age, religion, disability, national origin, sexual orientation, genetic information, veteran status, or any other characteristic protected by federal, state, or local law.
 In addition, acting in complicity with another who engages in any of these forms of prohibited conduct, or retaliating against a person who participates in protected activity, is also prohibited.
-For additional information visit TAMU Rule 08.01.01.M1. - 8.2.
+For additional information visit TAMU System Regulation Rule 08.01.01.M1.

+8.2.
 Harassment.
 Behavior that is severe, pervasive, or persistent to a degree that a reasonable person similarly situated would be prevented from accessing an educational opportunity or benefit.
 This behavior includes, but is not limited to, verbal abuse, threats, intimidation, and coercion.
 In addition, harassment may be conducted by a variety of mediums, including but not limited to, physical, verbal, graphic, written, or electronic.
 Any repetitive action or act of intimidation, confrontation, physical force or the threat of physical force against any other person(s) that are made with the intention of causing fear, intimidation or damage to property and that do result in fear, intimidation or damage to property constitute harassment.
 This may be an overt action or covert act such as obscene or offensive, coarse graffiti written where the victim(s) will view it.
-This also includes cyber bullying. - 8.3.
+This also includes cyber bullying.

+8.3.
 Harassment by cell phone/computer: Using a cell phone/computer or allowing a cell phone/computer to be used to make offensive, coarse, obscene or otherwise harassing statements to a person(s) (see Harassment above; or repeatedly calling and hanging up or messaging, texting, or emailing with intent to harass).

-- 8.4.
-Discriminatory Harassment: Defined as any behavior/action or written/verbal statements(s) that meets three criteria: - 8.4.1.
-That it targets a protected class (gender, race, religion, sexual orientation, etc.) - 8.4.2.
-That it is unwelcome and repetitive (persistent) - 8.4.3.
-That it results in the deprivation of a person's access, opportunities, right or peaceful enjoyment. - 8.5.
+8.4.
 Sexual harassment is a form of sexual discrimination in violations of Title IX of the Civil Rights Act.
-Such conduct is inappropriate and will not be condoned at Texas A&M Maritime Academy or aboard the ship.
-Anyone who engages in sexual harassment subjects themselves to disciplinary action up to and including termination/dismissal from the training Sea Term and/or the College. - 8.6.
-All complaints of harassment shall be brought to the attention of the Master TS KENNEDY/ the Commandant of Cadets, the senior administrator afloat, or the designated person ashore or anyone whom you trust. - 8.7.
-Incidences of Harassment will be investigated and adjudicated in accordance with the TAMU SAP 08.01.01.M1.01 Investigation and Resolution of Allegations of Discrimination, Harassment, Retaliation, and/or Complicity Against Students, Employees, and Third Parties
+Such will not be condoned at Texas A&M Maritime Academy or aboard the ship.
+Anyone who engages in sexual harassment subjects themselves to disciplinary action up to and including termination/dismissal from the training Sea Term and/or the College.

+8.5.
+All complaints of harassment shall be brought to the attention of the Master TS KENNEDY/ the Commandant of Cadets, the Title IX Coordinator, the senior administrator afloat, or the designated person ashore or anyone whom you trust.

+8.6.
+Incidences of Harassment will be investigated and adjudicated in accordance with the TAMU System Regulation 08.01.01.